-Town is celebrating the Centen-ing with an Jowa seal, red, white and blue in color.
-It is a dignified seal, worthy of the Centennial of a great state and it honors the argiculture is represented on one other.
-In the center is an out-the map of Jowa with the Cen-tennial theme 'One Hundred Years of Progress''.
-Above is the dome of the Jowa capital.
-Below is the pioneer breaking sod, the ox-drawn whe log call in the built as his first imap are the statks of con for when be all the bowa state flag should feel that Knowlib has a great part in this since Mrs. Disc Gebhardt, designer of the lows flag.
-Hwe here in their midst.
-This year is also the 25th anniver-ary of the flag.
+Iowa is celebrating the Centennial with an Iowa seal, red, white and blue in color.
+It is a dignified seal, worthy of the Centennial of a great state and it honors the state's flag.

+Agriculture is represented on one side, balanced by industry on the other.
+In the center is an outline map of Iowa with the Centennial theme "One Hundred Years of Frogress".
+Above is the dome of the Iowa capitol.
+Below is the pioneer breaking sod, the ox-drawn wagon in which he arrived, and the log callin he built as his first home.
+At either end of the state map are the statks of corn for which Iowa is famous.

+And over all the Iowa state flag produly flies.
+Knoxyille people should feel that Knoxyille has a great part in this, since Mrs, Dixie Gebhardt, designer of the Iowa flag, lives here in their midst.
+This year is also the 25th anniverancy of the flag.

-Iowa Stamp Designed, By Aunt of Local 00 Philatelist
+Iowa Stamp Designed By Aunt of Local Philatelist